gioannides/Gaussian-Adaptive-Attention/README.md

 ## Paper

-If you use the Gaussian Adaptive Attention, please cite our paper (https://arxiv.org/abs/2401.11143)
+If you use the Gaussian Adaptive Attention, please cite our paper (https://arxiv.org/abs/2401.11143).
+The source code for the experiments in the paper is coming soon!

 ```
 @misc{ioannides2024gaussian,